-To retrieve this 'background' data, you can reference context fields in your form by typing the dollar sign("$") and selecting the relevant context field from the drop-down.
-The table below lists the available context fields.
+You can reference context fields in your form by typing the dollar symbol ("$") and then selecting the relevant context field from the available options.
+The table below lists the available context fields:

 Context fields can be displayed in the form by referencing the context field in the display text of any field as seen below.

-Context fields can also be used to drive logic in your form as explained in the example below.
+Like other fields, Context fields can also be used to drive logic in your form as explained in the example below.

 - Select the column that lists the fieldworkers (that are assigned to the participants).
 E.g. FieldworkerName